Skip to main content

 Sponsors of vetoed legalization bills say the budget could still create a regulated market, even as Virginia does not allow retail cannabis sales.

-• Virginia Governor Abigail Spanberger vetoed marijuana market legislation last month, prompting Democratic sponsors to pursue authorization through the state budget before a June 30 deadline.
+• Virginia Governor Abigail Spanberger vetoed retail marijuana legislation last month, prompting Democratic sponsors to attempt authorizing the market by including it in the state's budget before the June 30 deadline.

-• Although Virginia residents can legally possess cannabis, the state lacks a safe, regulated, tested retail system.
-"You can legally possess cannabis, but we lack a safe, regulated, tested and taxed place to buy it," said Delegate Paul Krizek, D-Fairfax.
+• Although Virginia residents can legally possess cannabis, the state lacks a safe, regulated, and taxed retail system.
+Delegate Paul Krizek stated, "You can legally possess cannabis, but we lack a safe, regulated, tested and taxed place to buy it."

-• Senator Lashrecse Aird, D-Petersburg, argues the budget bill's size creates opportunity for policy additions.
-"The budget bill is our largest bill, and so honestly, there is the ability to add policy to the budget bill," Aird said.
+• Senator Lashrecse Aird, D-Petersburg, noted the budget bill's size creates an opportunity to add policy.
+She said, "The budget bill is our largest bill, and so honestly, there is the ability to add policy to the budget bill."

 • Governor Spanberger previously criticized using the budget for policy as an abuse of the lawmaking process.
-The House of Delegates reconvenes June 18 and the Senate June 22 for budget negotiations.
+The House of Delegates reconvenes June 18 and the Senate June 22 to address the unfinished budget.

-• Federal rescheduling of cannabis to Schedule III and narrowed hemp regulations create new complexities for state programs.
-With the budget expiring June 30, lawmakers must resolve these contradictions to establish a viable retail market.
+• Federal rescheduling to Schedule III and congressional hemp restrictions create new complexities for Virginia's program.
+With the existing budget expiring June 30, lawmakers must resolve these contradictions to establish a viable retail market.

 Insights by Ground AI